louiseblade/LATCNet/readme.md

-# GATCNet – EEG Motor‑Imagery Benchmarks
+# LATCNet – EEG Motor‑Imagery Benchmarks

-This repository contains **GATCNet**—a novel network—together with a training pipeline and several baseline CNN/TCN architectures for the BCI Competition IV 2a & 2b motor‑imagery datasets.
+This repository contains **LATCNet**—a novel network—together with a training pipeline and several baseline CNN/TCN architectures for the BCI Competition IV 2a & 2b motor‑imagery datasets.

 ---
 ## Directory layout

 ```
-GITHUB_GATCNET/
+GITHUB_LATCNET/
 ├── BCICIV2a/            # original .gdf exported to .mat (if you have them)
 │   ├── T/               # training sessions  (A01T.mat … A09T.mat)
 │   └── E/               # evaluation sessions (A01E.mat … A09E.mat)